Decision-Making Responsibilities & Custody in British Columbia

 The preference in BC after a marriage ends is for shared parenting.
 This is where both parents have regular and continuing contact with the child, but each case is decided based on the circumstances.
 A parent who lives with a child at least 60 percent of the time may be referred to as the primary caregiver, but the other parent has the right to “parenting time” in most cases.

-BC recognizes two primary types of child custody:
+British Columbia recognises two primary types of child custody:

 When a couple has multiple children, the court may order split custody.
 This is where one or more children reside primarily with one parent while the other child or children live with the other parent.